bumblebaytuna/BangleApps/apps/hourangle/README.md

 - Happy to consider adding in extra polarscope display styles, just ask
 - Use of the watch's GPS to automatically collect your current latitude and time is under development and testing.

-- I will never be expanding the app in the following area(s)
+- I will never be expanding the app in the following area(s).
+If someone wishes to develop a fork expanding it for use on these areas then by all means do so.
-  i) Southern Hemisphere polar alignment, I think it unlikely of much use for a watch display this small.
-If someone wishes to develop a fork testing that opinion please by all means do so. ii) For use on an Bangle.js 1.
-I don't have one and I don't intend to buy one.
-If someone wishes to develop a fork expanding it for use on this device then by all means do so.
+  i) Southern Hemisphere polar alignment (I think it unlikely of much use for a watch display this small) ii) For use on an Bangle.js 1